When we talk about islands in Croatia, the top of mind for many people is Hvar.

-Stari Grad on island Hvar is known as the oldest settlements on Hvar.
-It was established in 385 A.C. as a Roman city with name Pharos.
-Just like it was in Roman age, Stari Grad is the most urban area on Hvar.
+Stari Grad is known to be the oldest settlement on Hvar.
+It was established in 385 A.C. as a Roman city with the name Pharos.
+Just like it was in the Roman age, Stari Grad is the most urban area on Hvar.

 The most monumental building in the town is the church of St. Stephen, also built in Renaissance style.